KatePaulauskas/Project-one/README.md

    ![13-inch screen in Chrome browser with bookmarks bar](assets/media/13-inch-with-bookmarks-bar.png)

  - The navigation bar and menu items are intuitive and easy to use and understand.
+During testing a broken link on the 'Thank You' page was identified when clicking on 'Projects' page.
+The broken link was fixed.

  - The contact form is fully functional with every field requiring entries, including the email field only accepting email.
 The submit button is fully functional.